-After you select a drug, PCC eRx will display common and less common “orders”, which include a dosing statement.
+After you select a drug, PCC eRx will display a list of common “orders” or dosing statements that your practice uses.

 For a liquid antibiotic, or other drugs that are commonly prescribed based on weight, this list will also display a strength based on weight.

 On the prescription details screen, PCC eRx will use the patient’s last known recorded weight measure to calculate dose and frequency for you.
 The logic of the calculation appears in red.

 PCC eRx knows how a drug is dispensed (for example, with a 5mL dropper), so it will adjust the precise dose and frequency to accommodate the drug’s details while remaining within the “equivalent dose” range for the drug.
 You can make adjustments to the dose and frequency, and even pick a different base strength if you want.